-In order to challenge MDS 440: Project Management and Design, students must have earned either their CAPM or PMP certificate, plus have real-world experience in a professional position designated as Project Manager or with project management duties in their responsibility.
+In order to challenge MDS 440: Project Management and Design, students must have real-world experience in a professional position designated as Project Manager or with project management duties in their responsibility.

-To challenge, students must display their CAPM or PMP certificate and write short essays describing their project management experience in line with fundamental Project Management definitions, terminology, and stages.
+To challenge, students must write short essays describing their project management experience in line with fundamental Project Management definitions, terminology, and stages.

-This requires students to have both certification and experience specifically in Project Management, working under the title of Project Manager or similar title.
+This requires students to have both certification and experience specifically in Project Management, working under the title of Project Manager or with similar duties.
 If you have questions about your qualifications or would like to talk through your experience, please reach out to your Instructor.

-The textbook for MDS 440: Project Management and Design are:
+The textbooks for MDS 440: Project Management and Design are:

 What this course is (and is not) about

-We understand that many jobs require people to wear many hats, juggle many things, keep many plates spinning, and therefore make people into default managers of projects.
+We understand that many jobs and duties in life require people to wear many hats, juggle many things, keep many plates spinning.
+A lot of us are just default managers of projects in our lives.
 However, this course is not about improvised project management done by the seat of our pants.
-There is a special designation and skillset for Project Management done in the professional and organizational field, and that is what this course is about, and this challenge will require this specific real-world public experience, and asks students to demonstrate college-level learning on the techniques and elements of project management in the organizational sphere.
+There is a technical expertise and skillset for Project Management done in the professional and organizational field, and that is what this course is about.
+This challenge will require this specific real-world public experience, and asks students to demonstrate college-level learning on the techniques and elements of project management in the organizational sphere.

 This course leads students through the necessary knowledge and fundamental frameworks to both understand and apply the principles of highly effective Project Management, and allows students to analyze and evaluate their own project plans as well as the plans of others.
-As such, challenges to this course should have deep knowledge and experience with the Five Process Groups and Ten Knowledge Management Areas of Project Management, as well as experience and examples to discuss these areas thoroughly.
+As such, challenges to this course should have deep knowledge and experience with the Project Lifecycle and Ten Knowledge Management Areas of Project Management from the PMBOK, as well as experience and examples to discuss these areas thoroughly.
 Challenges will also need to document their work process as well as evaluate and analyze their project management practice for areas to grow.

 MDS 440: PROJECT MANAGEMENT AND DESIGN